 Study Abroad Program Overview

 ICU is a lovely campus in Mitaka, located to the east of metropolitan Tokyo.
-It is ideal for students with little or no Japanese language ability who require coursework in English, but wish to study alongside local and international students in a traditional Japanese academic community.
+It is ideal for students with little Japanese language ability who require coursework in English, but wish to study alongside local and international students in a traditional Japanese academic community.

 An academic hallmark of ICU is its emphasis on interdisciplinary approaches, commitment to small class size, and rigorous Japanese language instruction.
 Courses taught in English are available in the humanities and social sciences.

 Students in this program first enroll in the spring term ICU courses, which includes a required course on service learning in Japan with a community service placement and Japanese language study, followed by a four week full-time internship at a location selected by you.
 Space is limited in

 this program.
 Please check with your campus Study Abroad office as soon as

 Students attend classes with international and/or host country students.

 Language of Instruction

 Go to the Participants section to see current or past calendars.